 penNode = fictionNode.firstChild

-nameNode = penNode.lastChild //Here is the key line
+nameNode = penNode.lastChild //Here is the

 display =nameNode.firstChild.nodeValue;